aws/aws-for-fluent-bit/troubleshooting/debugging.md

 [2022/02/16 20:11:36] [ warn] [engine] chunk '1-1645042288.260516436.flb' cannot be retried: task_id=0, input=tcp.3 > output=cloudwatch_logs.1
 ```

 When you see this message, you have lost logs.

-The other case that indicates log loss is when an input is paused, which is covered in the [overlimit error section](#overlimit-warnings).
+The main other case that indicates log loss is when an input is paused, which is covered in the [overlimit error section](#overlimit-warnings).
+Please also review our [Log Loss Summary: Common Causes](#log-loss-summary-common-causes).

 #### Common Network Errors